andraugust/andraugust.github.io/quantum-2.md

 \end{align*}
 $$

 It's also important to note that this delta-function model of position is a mathematical idealization.
-If wavefunctions did in-fact collapse to delta-functions when position was measured, the uncertainty in position would be zero and, because of the position-momentum uncertainty relation, this would force momentum uncertainty be infinity, which isn't physically meaningful.
+If wavefunctions did in fact collapse to delta-functions when position was measured, the uncertainty in position would be zero and, because of the position-momentum uncertainty relation, this would force momentum uncertainty to be infinity, which isn't physically meaningful.

 What are the eigenfunctions of momentum?
-For momentum the set-up and solution are the same, but now $$\bar\psi$$ is used to denote a wave function in momentum space:
+The set-up and solution are the same, except we now write $$\bar\psi$$ for a wave function in momentum space:

 $$
 p\bar\psi(p) = p_0\bar\psi(p) \\